-A student whose GPA is below 2.0 in the semester in which they have been re-admitted after academic suspension will be dismissed for an indefinite period.
-The student may not apply for readmission for one calendar year.
+A student whose GPA is below 2.0 for the semester in which they have been on Final Probation will be dismissed for an indefinite period.
+The student may not apply for readmission for one calendar year and must provide evidence of successful academic performance in another college or university as a part of the readmission process.
 A student who fails more than one course or whose semester GPA falls below 1.25 may be placed on final probation or suspension at the discretion of the Vice President for Academic Affairs.